 If any power-up test fails, the module returns the error code listed in section 9.3 and displays the specific error message associated with the returned error code, and then enters the Error state.
-The subsequent calls to the module will also fail; no further cryptographic operations are possible.
-If the power-up tests complete successfully, the module will return 1 in the return code and will accept cryptographic operation service requests.
+Subsequent calls to the module will also fail; no further cryptographic operations are possible.
+If the power-up tests complete successfully, the module returns the control to the calling application and is ready to accept cryptographic operation service requests.